CapellaInfo/python_senai/README.md

 # PythonBI_Senai
-Python and PowerBI curse in Senai School
+Python and PowerBI course in Senai School